webgpu/webgpufundamentals/webgpu/lessons/webgpu-from-webgl.md

 Another example is varyings, in a vertex shader you use `varying vec2 v_texcoord` or `out vec2 v_texcoord` and in the fragment shader you declare the corresponding varying naming it `v_texcoord`.
-The good part of this is if you mis-type the name you'll get an error.
+The good part of this is if you mistype the name you'll get an error.

 WebGPU, on the other hand, everything is entirely connected by index or byte offset.
 You don't create individual uniforms like WebGL, instead you declare